lightbend/kalix-jvm-sdk/maven-java/kalix-maven-archetype-event-sourced-entity/src/main/resources/archetype-resources/README.md

 ## Running Locally
 ]]#
 In order to run your application locally, you must run the Kalix proxy.
 The included `docker-compose` file contains the configuration required to run the proxy for a locally running application.
-It also contains the configuration to start a local Google Pub/Sub emulator that the Kalix proxy will connect to.
 To start the proxy, run the following command from this directory:

 ```shell
 docker-compose up
 ```

+> Note: if you're looking to use Google Pub/Sub, see comments inside [docker-compose.yml](./docker-compose.yml)
+> on how to enable a Google Pub/Sub emulator that Kalix proxy will connect to.

 To start the application locally, the `exec-maven-plugin` is used.
 Use the following command: